Periodic Residual Learning for Crowd Flow Forecasting

-In real-world applications, the available data budget for network training can be varied.
-Therefore, we investigate the performance of our model under different sizes of training data budgets.
-The results on TaxiBJ-P4 are shown in Fig.~\ref{fig:ratio_train}.
-From the results, we can observe that: (1) The deep learning approach outperforms the traditional time-series model along with the increase of the training data budget.
-For example, HA can outperform its deep learning counterpart, i.e. DeepLGR, given a small size of training data (10\% ratio data budget), while it produces the highest error in terms of MAE and RMSE with a larger training budget.
-The reason is that the deep model fails to optimize a large number of parameters with limited training samples.
-(2) Our model surpasses both HA and DeepLGR given various sizes of training data budgets.
-Because our model explicitly captures the periodic residual which works as a strong periodic prior that provides the statistical knowledge to the deep learning network.
-With the deep model capturing the complex ST correlation, this periodicity prior knowledge can make our model bridge the gap between the traditional method and deep method, and thus help the model to generate good results with both small and large training data budgets.
+In real-world applications, the available data budget for network training \revise{may varied}.
+Thus, we investigate the performance of our proposed network under different sizes of training data budgets \revise{on TaxiBJ-P4 in Fig.~\ref{fig:ratio_train}}.
+From the results, we can observe that the models with our proposed structure, i.e., DeepLGR+ and PRNet, surpass both HA and DeepLGR given various sizes of training data budgets.
+Specifically, they outperform DeepLGR by a large margin given a small size of training data (10\% ratio data budget).
+Because our proposed structure explicitly captures the periodic residual which works as a strong periodic prior that provides the statistical knowledge to the deep learning network.
+With the deep model capturing the complex ST correlations, this periodicity prior knowledge can make our model bridge the gap between the traditional method and deep method, and thus help the model to generate good results, especially with small training data budgets.